 Award-Winning New Hampshire Home Care

 For three years-running, Live Free Home Health Care was recognized by Business NH Magazine as the number one family-owned business in New Hampshire and one of the fastest-growing businesses in the state.
 Now owned by Briggs Home Care, we are still locally operated by a dedicated team of community professionals.
 We remain committed to improving our clients’ care and quality of life and actively contributing to our local community.

 The Live Free Home Health Care team has also earned the coveted distinctions of Employer of Choice, Provider of Choice, and Leader in Experience from Home Care Pulse.
-These distinctions are awarded to home care providers who have the highest rates of client satisfaction overall, based on client feedback collected by Home Care Pulse, and they illustrate our agency’s ongoing commitment to providing high-quality care and maintaining client and caregiver satisfaction.
-Learn more about this certification.
+These distinctions are awarded to home care providers with the highest overall ratings for customer and employee satisfaction, based on feedback collected by Home Care Pulse.
+They illustrate our ongoing commitment to providing high-quality care and a rewarding work culture.

 Live Free Home Health Care is locally operated and proud to serve the families of the Lakes Region with a continued focus on quality care and service.